Merlin72/ED-Stuff/Home.md

 The **Elite: Dangerous Data Network** is a system for willing Commanders to share dynamic data about the galaxy with others.
 By pooling data in a common format, tools and analyses can be produced that add an even greater depth and vibrancy to the in-game universe.

-EDDN is not run by or affiliated with Frontier Developments.
+EDDN is not run by or affiliated with [Frontier Developments](http://www.frontier.co.uk/).
+Hosting has been very generously provided by [Vivio Technologies](https://www.viviotech.net/).

 # Using EDDN